Course Title: Public Art Projects

 Sem 2 2020,

 Sem 2 2021

 Pre-requisite Courses and Assumed Knowledge and Capabilities

 This course introduces the practice of art in public spaces.
-You will explore a range of works created outside the gallery or domestic environment including street installation, public painting and sculpture, light works, performative or relational works, virtual projects and art integrated within landscape and the built environment.
+You will explore a range of works created outside the gallery or domestic environment including sculpture, light works, street installation, public painting, performative, social or relational works, virtual projects and art integrated within landscape and the built environment.
 You will review and critique the role of these works in contributing to ideas of public space.
 Your investigation and reflections will inform how your work will develop and move into public spaces and inform the development of your projects about and for public space.